Running Wild with Bear Grylls

 Running Wild with Bear Grylls is a survival skills reality television series starring Bear Grylls.
-In each episode, Grylls brings a different celebrity along on his adventures.
-The crew consists of host Bear Grylls, a story producer, two camera cinematographers, two field recordists, and a mountain guide.
+In each episode, Grylls brings a different celebrity on a wilderness trip that is pre-arranged and supervised, though presented as raw and unplanned.
+The crew includes host Grylls, a story producer, two camera cinematographers, two field recordists, and a mountain guide, who are present throughout filming.

 Celebrities such as Zac Efron, Channing Tatum, and Ben Stiller made appearances on the first season of the show.
 In season 2, Kate Winslet, Michael B. Jordan, Kate Hudson, Michelle Rodriguez, James Marsden, and then sitting President Obama appeared.
 The series' fourth season premiered on May 7, 2018.

-Grylls announced on October 27, 2018 that they will begin filming for a fifth season.
+Grylls announced on October 27, 2018, that they will begin filming for a fifth season.
 In February 2019, it was announced that the show would be moving to National Geographic for its fifth season which premiered on November 5, 2019.
+The show was rebranded as Running Wild with Bear Grylls: The Challenge starting with Season 7.

 Description

 The show is based on the same survivalist concept as the rest of Grylls shows, such as Man vs. Wild, but with a celebrity joining him for the journey.
 The journeys include skydiving into the Catskill Mountains and climbing the cliffs in Utah.

 Season one began July 28, 2014 and ended September 8, 2014, receiving generally good reviews that improved week by week.
 For three weeks it was the highest rated unscripted new show of the summer.
-A second season was announced on March 26, 2015 and began airing in July 2015.
+A second season was announced on March 26, 2015, and began airing in July 2015.

 On August 31, 2015, NBC and the White House announced that President Barack Obama will appear as a guest, hike through Exit Glacier and discuss conservation as well as the impact of climate change on the Alaska wilderness.